Arkham/elm-spa/examples/elm-spa-dev/public/content/guide/routing.md

 `About/Careers.elm` | `/about/careers`
 `OurTeam.elm` | `/our-team`

+__Capitalization matters!__ Notice how `OurTeam` became `our-team`?
+Capital letters within file names are translated to dashes in URLs.

 ## Top Level Routes

 Routes like the homepage use the reserved `Top` keyword to indicate that a page should not be a static route.